kmurata798/Core-Git-Branching/README.md

 - Be sure you're on the `develop` branch: `git checkout develop`
 - Code review (read the script once through to catch any errors)
+- If all looks good, go to your master branch: `git checkout master`
+- Merge all changes from development branch: `git merge develop`
-- If all looks good, ship it! `git push origin master`
+- Now ship it! `git push origin master`

 ![Git Branching Workflow](01-Git-Branching-Workflow.png)